FragFM: Hierarchical Framework for Efficient Molecule Generation via Fragment-Level Discrete Flow Matching: Details of NPGen Benchmark

 We analyzed the distributions of several molecular properties to highlight NPGen's distinctions from standard molecular generative benchmarks (MOSES and GuacaMol).
 These properties fell into two categories: (1) simple molecular descriptors, such as the number of atoms, molecular weight, and number of hydrogen bond acceptors and donors (\cref{fig:npgen_statistics_simple}), and (2) functionality-related properties, including NP-likeness scores and NPClassifier prediction results (\cref{fig:npgen_statistics_functionality}).
 Consistent with the nature of NPs, which are generally larger and more complex than typical synthetic drug-like molecules, NPGen molecules are, on average, larger in terms of the number of atoms and molecular weight compared to those in MOSES and GuacaMol (\cref{subfig:npgen_statistics_simple_natom,subfig:npgen_statistics_simple_mw}).
 Furthermore, molecules in NPGen exhibit higher numbers of hydrogen bond acceptors and donors (see \cref{subfig:npgen_statistics_simple_nhba,subfig:npgen_statistics_simple_nhbd}), reflecting another characteristic of NPs.

 The difference between benchmarks becomes more significant when examining functionality-related properties.
 NPClassifier predictions for \emph{Pathway} (\cref{subfig:npgen_statistics_functionality_pathway}) indicate that NPGen molecules span a diverse range of NP categories.
 In contrast, molecules from MOSES and GuacaMol mostly fall into \texttt{`Alkaloids'}, which are non-peptidic nitrogenous organic compounds, or remain unclassified.
 Focusing on four selected \emph{Superclass} categories for which NPClassifier had demonstrated high predictive performance (F1 score higher than 0.95 for categories with more than 500 compounds \citep{npclassifier}), NPGen shows higher proportions of molecules in these specific categories.
 Conversely, molecules from the other benchmarks mostly fall into \texttt{`Unclassified'}, implying that they are dissimilar to NPs.
 The NP-likeness score further emphasizes this divergence (\cref{subfig:npgen_statistics_functionality_npscore}).
-In particular, NPGen's distribution is largely shifted towards higher scores (average: 1.14) compared to MOSES (average: -1.67) and GuacaMol (average: -0.90), where a higher score indicates greater similarity to NPs.
+In particular, NPGen's distribution is largely shifted toward higher scores (average: 1.14) compared with MOSES (average: -1.67) and GuacaMol (average: -0.90), where higher scores indicate greater similarity to NPs.

-Additionally, we visualize the chemical space of existing benchmarks (MOSES, GuacaMol) and NPGen using UMAP \citep{mcinnes2018umap} in \cref{fig:npgen_umap}.
-While MOSES and GuacaMol occupy a largely overlapping region, NPGen extends into distinct areas, indicating coverage of different chemical subspaces.
+Additionally, we visualize the chemical space of existing benchmarks (MOSES, GuacaMol) and NPGen using UMAP \citep{mcinnes2018umap} in \Cref{fig:npgen_umap}.
+While MOSES and GuacaMol largely overlap, NPGen extends into distinct regions, indicating coverage of different chemical subspaces.

-These statistical analyses demonstrate that NPGen has distinct features compared to existing molecular generative benchmarks, proving its suitability to serve as a unique molecular graph generative benchmark targeting NP-like chemical space.
+These statistical analyses demonstrate that NPGen has distinct features compared with existing molecular generative benchmarks, establishing its suitability as a unique molecular graph generative benchmark targeting NP-like chemical space.

 \FloatBarrier